VirgileDjimgou/Pii/PiiXr_Android_&_WebClient/DASHBOARD_README.md

 # Mobile Dashboard Components

 ## Overview
-This implementation adds a clean and minimal mobile dashboard interface inspired by the Shazam app design, built with Vue 3, Vite, and TypeScript.
+This implementation adds a clean and minimal mobile dashboard interface , built with Vue 3, Vite, and TypeScript.
 The dashboard preserves all existing functionality while adding a modern, mobile-first interface.

 ## Features
 - **Three-page navigation**: Home, History, and Settings